Uniform Bounds for Scheduling with Job Size Estimates: Background on M/G/1 Scheduling Theory

+\begin{example} Consider the residence time of a job of true size~$s$ and estimated size~$z$ under PSJF-E. The job's rank is always~$z$ (see \cref{def:policy, fig:rank:psjf-e}), which means $\worst{\psjfe}(s, z, a) = z$.
+Applying \cref{thm:soap}(b) yields.

 The intuitive interpretation of \cref{eq:psjf-e_residence_s_z} is as follows.
 During the tagged job's residence time, new jobs may arrive at any time, preempting the job in service if they have rank below~$z$.
 On average, the server spends a $\rho_Z(z)$ fraction of its time serving these new jobs of rank below~$z$, leaving a $1 - \rho_Z(z)$ fraction for serving the tagged job.
-This means that the tagged job's age increases at average rate $1/(1 - \rho_Z(z))$, so it takes $s/(1 - \rho_Z(z))$ time to go from age~$0$ to age~$s$. \end{remark}
+This means that the tagged job's age increases at average rate $1/(1 - \rho_Z(z))$, so it takes $s/(1 - \rho_Z(z))$ time to go from age~$0$ to age~$s$. \end{example}

 Formulas very similar to those in \cref{thm:soap} hold for SRPT and PSJF.
-In fact, such formulas are classic results \citep{schrage_queue_1966, harchol-balter_performance_2013}.
-The differences is that expected waiting and residence times both depend only on a job's size~$s$, so we replace $u_\generic(z)$ with $u_\generic(s)$, and we replace $\rho_Z(z)$ with $\rho_S(s)$.
-Alternatively, one may view the SRPT and PSJF formulas as special cases of the SRPT-SE and PSJF-E formulas in a system where $S = Z$ for all jobs.
+In fact, such formulas are classic results \cite{schrage_queue_1966, harchol-balter_performance_2013}.
+One may view the SRPT and PSJF formulas as special cases of the SRPT-SE and PSJF-E formulas in a system where $S = Z$ for all jobs, so, for example, we can write them using $\rho_S(s)$ instead of $\rho_Z(z)$.
 We omit the exact statements because in our proofs, we end up analyzing SRPT and PSJF with the work integral method.